nicodex/HelloAmi/README.md

     Re-implementation of the original library to allow creating the Workbench task from V1.x ROMs without the need for the original Workbench disk (which you otherwise must own/buy).
-    _Work in progress_: Icon writing is not yet implemented.
   - [`Libs/version.library`](Libs/version.library.asm)
     Starting with the 1.2 ROM/Workbench this library is used by the `C/Version` tool and the Workbench/About requester (Special/Version in 1.x Workbench)